Meet the field team and their supervisors

 Ronny has been involved with Elephants Alive since he was a young boy, and his ability to identify known individuals has continued to be an asset to the team.
 After matriculating in 2012, he studied Environmental Education at Southern African Wildlife College, and then joined the Timbavati Foundation as an Environmental Monitor working with local community schools.
 After 2 years, Ronny returned to his roots, joining Elephants Alive in 2016 as a Research Assistant.
 Ronny has also become our leading beekeeper, gaining experience and knowledge in bee husbandry.
 We eagerly await the honey that will be harvested due to his hard work and dedication.

-Tammy Eggeling – Researcher
+Tammy Eggeling – Researcher and Elephant Mortality Officer

 Even though Tammy moved to the Middle East and completed her high school career there, her love for Africa remained strong, returning to South Africa to study Wildlife Management at the University of Pretoria.
 In 2015 she completed her MSc in Population Dynamics where she studied the effects of introducing an incomplete elephant population structure into a reserve.
 After gaining experience at Sabi Sands as a Conservation Officer, she finally joined Elephants Alive in 2017 as a Researcher, allowing herself the opportunity to solely focus on one of Africa’s mega herbivores.